Azure-Samples/Use-PowerShell-for-long-term-retention-of-Azure-Files-Backup/README.md

 Import modules from Gallery in the Automation resource.

 Import the following modules from the Modules gallery in the order given below:
-1. AzureRM.Profile
+1. Az.Accounts
-2. AzureRM.RecoveryServices
+2. Az.RecoveryServices

-3. AzureRM.RecoveryServices.Backup
+**DO NOT RUN AzureRM and AZ modules within the same Azure Automation Account**

 ## Step3
 Create PowerShell Runbooks in the Automation Resource.
 You can create multiple Runbooks based on which set of File shares you want to protect.